 - Treat the inflammation only in acute injuries (rest, ice, compression, elevation, anti-inflammatory medication, Voltaren gels).

 - Foot Mobilisation Therapy

 - Review of footwear and training regime.

-- Release of the PF and calves.
+- Release of the plantar fascia and calf muscles.

 - Assessment of gait and biomechanics of the foot by the podiatrist.